Deworming Recommendations

 4. Practice Good Timing: “A huge number of variables come into play, including the time of year, the age of the horse and the horse’s shedding classification.” -Craig R. Reinemyer, DVM, PhD.

-5. Target the Worm: “Small strongyles, the leading parasite concern, can still be controlled with ivermectin or moxidectin.
+5. Target the Worm: “Small strongyles, the leading parasite concern, can still be controlled with….moxidectin.
 Tapeworms require a treatment of praziquantel.
 In younger horses, ascarids may be a concern.
 Anthelmintic resistance has been demonstrated in ascarid as well, so fecal egg count reduction testing should be implemented to identify which products are effective in your herd.” -Craig R. Reinemyer, DVM, PhD.

 Excerpts from: Equus, February 2011 by Christine Barakat.